MCUA Wastewater Treatment Plant Tour Recap

 Taking Action

 Could present day practices be improved for our local CSOs?
 Absolutely.
 All utilities should be working to identify and elevate best practices with respect to CSO management.
-As the state NJDEP moves toward repermitting for CSO management in coming months, we think the MCUA could set a fantastic example for the rest of the state.

 In addition, in March 2025 Republican Conference Chairwoman Lisa McClain of Michigan introduced H.R.
 2269, the Wastewater Infrastructure Pollution Prevention and Environmental Safety (WIPPES) Act.
 On June 23, 2025 it passed the Senate and moved to the House where its companion S. 1092 (Merkley) was favorably reported out of the Committee on Commerce, Science, and Transportation in late May.
 The WIPPES Act would establish a national “DO NOT FLUSH” labeling standard for non-flushable wet wipes.
 If WIPPES is signed into law, wet wipe manufacturers would be required to place symbols and standard language labeling on products that recommends consumers not flush the wipes after use.
 It would further restrict any verbiage on packaging that would imply that the product is actually flushable.
 Regulation of the policy would have the teeth of the Federal Trade Commission, with violations punishable as an unfair or deceptive practice.